isaacto/cronrepo/README.md

 You can write a program to actually run your cron jobs, and have the runner file to run that instead of the cron job.
 This is done by adding `--trampoline "your_program"` when you run `cronrepo install`.
-The arguments to your program is simply the path to the cron job file, as well as all the arguments to be passed to your job.
+The arguments to `your_program` is simply the path to the cron job file, followed by all the arguments to be passed to your job (as specified in `+ ...` in the cron job file).